-The steps described below assume that you are joining:
+The steps described in this topic assume that you are joining:

-• A WebSphere Event Broker broker named WBRK_BROKER.
-When this broker was created, the same name was specified for the queue manager.

-• A WebSphere MQ Publish/Subscribe broker network with a root broker MQPS_ROOT_BROKER, and two leaf brokers MQPS_BROKER1 and MQPS_BROKER2.
+- A WebSphere Event Broker broker named WBRK_BROKER.
+When this broker was created, the same name was specified for the queue manager. - A WebSphere MQ Publish/Subscribe broker network with a root broker MQPS_ROOT_BROKER, and two leaf brokers MQPS_BROKER1 and MQPS_BROKER2.